Understanding Nightshade Vegetables and Garlic: A Comprehensive Guide

 Comparison of Nightshades and Garlic

-When comparing nightshades and garlic, the differences in their plant families and chemical compositions become apparent.
-Nightshades contain alkaloids that can impact health differently than the sulfur compounds found in garlic.
+When comparing nightshades and garlic, the differences in their plant families, such as the cabbage family versus the nightshade family, and chemical compositions become apparent.
+Nightshades contain alkaloids that can impact health differently than the sulfur compounds found in garlic, affecting individuals with nightshade sensitivity and food allergies.

 - Bold: Alkaloids in nightshades vs. sulfur compounds in garlic